 If you are a home grower or manage a commercial operation, it is crucial to be aware of the potential health risks caused by your lighting.
 This knowledge will enable you to take necessary measures to safeguard yourself and your employees.

 Are LED Grow Lights Bad for Your Eyes?

-For daily communication, phones are essential.
-People would try to limit their screen time, or they would wear lenses that blocked UV and blue light to protect their eyes.
+People will only try to control the use of screen time or wear UV and blue light protection lenses to protect their eyesight.

 Effects of Blue Light on the Eyes

 LED marijuana grow lights may be white, blue, or pink, and each light color has an important influence on the different growth periods of plants.